nicoespeon/understandlegacycode.com/content/blog/key-points-of-working-effectively-with-legacy-code.md

 Play with the code as much as you want.
 Extract functions, simplify code, rename variables… Get to know the code.
 Once you do, revert your changes and start over with proper tests.

-Let's conclude that review on a cautionary tale…
+Let's conclude our review on a cautionary tale…

 ## Don't make your code depend on libraries' implementation